 Penalties for this crime can vary depending on the circumstances.
 In most cases, it will be charged as a misdemeanor, but if you entered a private home without consent and then annoyed or molested a minor, you could face misdemeanor or felony charges.
 In either case, the maximum penalty will be one year imprisonment.
 If you have a prior conviction for rape of a victim under 16, continuous sexual abuse of a child or lewd acts with a child though, you could face up to six years in prison for this crime.
 Even as a misdemeanor, penalties include lifetime registration as a sexual offender.

-No matter what the specifics of your case, if you believe you are being investigated for annoying or molesting a child, please call (760) 643-4050 to speak with a top Vista child molestation defense attorney.
+No matter what the specifics of your case, if you believe you are being investigated for annoying or molesting a child in San Diego, please call (760) 643-4050 to speak with attorney Peter M. Liss.

 Creative Commons Image by Nathan Bittinger